EliahKagan/VidDraw/README.md

 Clicking &ldquo;Configure x264vfw&rdquo; opens x264vfw&rsquo;s own
 configuration dialog.
-This dialog is not part of Vid&shy;Draw, and configuration changes you make in in affect x264vfw on your whole system; they are not specific to Vid&shy;Draw.
+This dialog is not part of Vid&shy;Draw, and configuration changes you make in it affect x264vfw on your whole system; they are not specific to Vid&shy;Draw.
 But they *are* specific to the 64-bit (x64) or 32-bit (x86) version of x264vfw.
 By default, all remotely recent versions of x264vfw install both the 64-bit and 32-bit codecs.
 They must be configured